Local Projections vs. VARs: Lessons From Thousands of DGPs: Details on estimation procedures

 \begin{enumerate}

-\item {\bf Observed shock.} We set $x_t$ equal to the observed shock $\varepsilon_t$ and omit the contemporaneous controls $q_t$ (we still control for lagged data).\footnote{The lags are not needed for consistency in this case, but they often improve efficiency.} To estimate the relative impulse response defined in \cref{sec:dgp_estimand}, we divide $\hat{\beta}_h$ by the corresponding coefficient in a regression as in \eqref{eq:estim_lp} that has $i_t$ on the left-hand side instead of $y_{t+h}$.
+\item {\bf Observed shock.} We set $x_t$ equal to the observed shock $\varepsilon_{1,t}$ and omit the contemporaneous controls $q_t$ (we still control for lagged data).\footnote{The lags are not needed for consistency in this case, but they often improve efficiency.}

-\item {\bf IV.} We estimate a Two-Stage Least Squares (2SLS) version of \eqref{eq:estim_lp}, setting $x_t$ equal to the normalization variable $i_t$, and instrumenting for this variable with the IV $z_t$.
+\item {\bf IV.} We estimate a Two-Stage Least Squares (2SLS) version of \eqref{eq:estim_lp}, setting $x_t$ equal to the policy variable $i_t$, and instrumenting for this variable with the IV $z_t$.
 We omit $q_t$ in this specification (but still include lagged controls).
 This is numerically the same as doing a LP of $y_{t+h}$ on $z_t$ (with lagged controls), and dividing this coefficient by the LP coefficient in a regression of $i_t$ on $z_t$ (with lagged controls), see \citet{Stock2018} and \citet{Plagborg2020}.